riking/DocsSync/README.md

 ### Feature Wishlist

  - What to do for the OAuth client secret for a 'desktop application'?
-   Until I have a solution for this, please don't do bad things with my OAuth app.
  - Check the modtime of the local and Drive files to only download if necessary
  - Pick a better name
  - Allow you to drag & drop the folder onto the binary or pick a folder with the command line